catherinekorres/catherinekorres/README.md

  - 🚀 I’m a Software Engineering student, and also currently enrolled on [GoStack Bootcamp](https://rocketseat.com.br/gostack) from Rocketseat.

- - :art: I'm also studying more about UX/UI Design, learning my way around AdobeXD.
+ - :art: I'm studying more about UX/UI Design, learning my way around AdobeXD.

  - :dart: Looking forward to expand my portfolio, so be sure to checkout my future repos!